 The ending flashback sequence established an understanding between Malcolm and Frances.
 It was built upon the fact that for the world Frances killed her husband, but Malcolm should understand that she killed him for good.
 She killed her husband to save the family.

 Why did Frances kill her Husband?

 Frances and Franklin were the elite couples.
 They loved each other but soon lost their way.
 Frances thought that a child would bring them together and rekindle the love, but after Malcolm’s birth, Franklin became more distant.

 Frances never verbalized her hatred towards her late husband.
 But Malcolm did.
-Through spirit talk, Franklin tells Malcolm that her mother had the intention of killing him and he should ask his mother the reasons for it.
-Malcolm denies to plunge further and neither approved nor disapproved of her mother’s intention.
-At this particular scene, it could be witnessed that Malcolm and Frances share a similar thought for Franklin.
+Through spirit talk, Franklin told Malcolm that his mother had the intention of killing him and he should ask his mother the reasons for it.
+Malcolm denied to plunge further and neither approved nor disapproved of his mother’s intention.
+At this particular scene, it could be witnessed that Malcolm and Frances shared a similar thought for Franklin.
 He never showed Malcolm the slightest preference or kindness when as a child he worshipped him.
 He wanted his father to embrace him but he treated Malcolm like a repellant creature.
 Malcolm spent his childhood in boarding school.
 He was filled with hatred for him, and Frances felt the same.